saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 The _Maximum Segment Size_ (MSS) option informs the maximum TCP segment size the TCP implementation is willing to receive.
 The typical value for this is 1460 bytes in IPv4.

 The _Selective Acknowledgment_ (SACK) option optimizes the scenario when many packets are lost in transmit and the receiver's window of data is filled with "holes".
 To remedy the resulting degraded throughput, a TCP implementation can inform the sender of the specific packets it did not receive with SACK.
-Thus, the sender receives the information about this in a more straight-forward manner than with the basic accumulating acknowledment scheme.
+Thus, the sender receives information about the state of the data in a more straight-forward manner than with the accumulating acknowledment scheme.

 The _Window Scale_ option increases the limited 16-bit window size.
 Namely, if both sides include this option in their handshake segments, the window size is multiplied with this scale.
 Having bigger window sizes are mainly important for bulk data transfer.